Svartholshøe

 Svartholshøe is a mountain in Lom Municipality in Innlandet county, Norway.
-The 2067 m tall mountain is located in the Jotunheimen mountains within Jotunheimen National Park.
-The mountain sits about 18 km south of the village of Fossbergom and about 36 km southwest of the village of Vågåmo.
-The mountain is surrounded by several other notable mountains including Finnshalspiggen, Gråhøe, and Nørdre Trollsteinhøe to the north; Smådalshøe to the east; Grotbreahesten to the southeast; Trollsteinrundhøe, Trollsteineggi, and Glittertinden to the south; and Lauvhøe to the northwest.
+The 2067 m mountain is located in the Jotunheimen range, within Jotunheimen National Park.
+It lies about 18 km south of the village of Fossbergom and about 36 km southwest of the village of Vågåmo.
+The mountain is surrounded by several other notable mountains, including Finnshalspiggen, Gråhøe, and Nørdre Trollsteinhøe to the north; Smådalshøe to the east; Grotbreahesten to the southeast; Trollsteinrundhøe, Trollsteineggi, and Glittertinden to the south; and Lauvhøe to the northwest.